-San Bernardino Cerebral Palsy Lawyer
+San Bernardino Cerebral Palsy Attorneys

 Some of the most devastating instances of medical malpractice involve birth injuries, which can lead to conditions like cerebral palsy.
 Brain damage caused by a lack of oxygen or a head trauma during delivery causes cerebral palsy, a permanent condition causing complications throughout the lifetime of the affected child.

 If your child has been diagnosed with this condition and you suspect it was caused by a medical mistake, contact a cerebral palsy attorney with Aitken * Aitken * Cohn.

 Cerebral palsy can affect a patient’s physical movement, though this is due to problems with the brain’s ability to control the body, rather than with problems in the muscles or nerves.
 These brain problems can also affect speech, hearing, vision and brain function.
 Early symptoms include delayed development and abnormal muscle tone.

 A cerebral palsy lawsuit can involve any of the following four types of the condition: